influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

   * Removed meta node cluster-node-03:8091 from cluster
 ```

-The command removes the meta node running at `cluster-node-03:8091` and the data node running at `cluster-node-03:8088` from an existing cluster.
-Because we specify the `-y` argument, the system assumes that we'd like to remove both the data node and meta node from the cluster and does not prompt us for responses.

 ###### Removing a meta node from a cluster

+The command removes the meta node running at `cluster-meta-node-03:8091` from an existing cluster.
+The system doesn't remove a data node from the cluster because it doesn't find a data node running at `cluster-meta-node-03:8088`.

 ```
 $ influxd-ctl leave